-Estimation of emissions from lubricants use was carried out in accordance with 2006 IPCC Guidelines (Tier 1) with application of Oxidised During Use (ODU) and the default carbon content factor [1].
-To avoid double counting between the Energy and IPPU sectors, data of lubricants nonenergy consumption from 1998 till 2016 were obtained from the State Statistics Service of Ukraine [21], and consumption data from 1990 till 1997 were taken according to the IEA [22], which are not accounted in emission estimations in the "Energy sector".
-For 2014 - 2016, the analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] was taken into account in adjustment of amounts of lubricants consumption.
+Estimation of emissions from lubricants use was carried out in accordance with 2006 IPCC Guidelines (Tier 1) with application of ODU and the default carbon content factor [1].
+To avoid double counting between the Energy and IPPU sectors, data of lubricants non-energy consumption from 1998 till 2017 were obtained from SSSU [21], and consumption data from 1990 till 1997 were taken according to the IEA [22], which are not accounted in emission estimations in the "Energy sector".
+For 2014 - 2017, the analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] was taken into account in adjustment of amounts of lubricants consumption.